 Here for that curvature for the deflection, we don’t have an intersection for the deflection curve with the X-axis except for x=0 or X =L, that’s why we cannot directly use the Newton-Raphson method by that expression of X1= x0-(f(x0)/f'(x0) to get the distance to the point of maximum deflection.

-We use the graph of the slope of the beam to apply the Newton-raphson method.
+We use the graph of the slope of the beam to apply the Newton-Raphson method.

 We have the slope at the maximum point of deflection will be =0, or the curve of slope intersects the X-axis.
-That’s why, while checking the slope, y’ curve, where we find that the point of zero or the roots point is having the same distance which is Xmax from the left support.
+That’s why, while checking the slope, y’ curve, where we find that the point of zero or the roots point has the same distance which is Xmax from the left support.

 Thus comes the idea of utilizing y’ curve as a major curve to make structural analysis for a beam to get the distance of maximum deflection.